What’s in my camera bag

 It’s comfortable and best of all, doesn’t get in the way when shooting.
 I can safely carry my camera safely attached to my wrist , ever-ready for that unexpected shot that I might need to take, quickly.

 Make sure you carry sufficient memory cards ensuring you have adequate disk space for your photography needs.
 Cards either run out of space or fail.
 Be prepared for either!

-It’s worth carrying a few extra cards in you camera bag for peace-of-mind.
-My preference is to use 64 gb cards however there are options – 32, 64 or 128 gb cards available at very reasonable dollars.
+It’s worth carrying a few extra cards in your camera bag for peace-of-mind.
+My preference is to use SanDisk 64 GB Extreme Pro cards however there are other options – 32, 64 or 128 GB cards available at very affordable prices.

 Be sure to back-up your photos